jaeseungyum/bem-sass/README.md

 ```

 #### ```element-sep```, ```modifier-sep```
-Set BEM element and modifier separators. the defaults are "__", "_" respectively.
+You can set your own BEM element/modifier separators.

 ```scss
 @include configure-BEM((